 There are knock-on effects in other bandwidth-sensitive areas, such as USB connectivity.
 But in other regards, the B550 isn’t necessarily the poverty-spec choice you might expect.

 With the fuller context established, what to make of this premium B550 board?
-At a glance it cuts a convincing enthusiast dash thanks to copious heat sinks and spreaders, including one for each M.2 slot, snazzy LED lighting, and three full-length PCI Express slots.
+At a glance it cuts a convincing enthusiast dash thanks to copious heat sinks and spreaders, including one for each M.2 slot, snazzy LED lighting, and three full-length PCI Express slots, two of which come in Gen 4 trim.

 Other performance-centric features include chunky heat sinks for the VRMs (there’s no fan for the chipset thanks to the B550’s piffling 5W power draw to the X570 10W rating), a dedicated power header for an AIO water cooler pump and multiple PWM fan headers.
 For the record, the board is a six-layer PCB design and offers a decent 14+2 power stage.